avazquezcode/mockitfast/README.md

 A super simple HTTP mock server, written with love in Python, with FastAPI :)

 The [contributing](CONTRIBUTING.md) file, contains the instructions to build & run the project, and some data about how the system works.

+For a more detailed documentation, you can check [here](https://docs.agustinvazquez.me/mockitfast).